 Dr. Lane Carlin was born in New York City and moved to Florida in 1955.
 He attended the University of Florida, graduating with a Bachelor of Science degree in Chemistry.
 He graduated from medical school at the University of South Florida in 1976 with a distinguished award in neurology.
 Dr. Carlin served his internship at Tampa General Hospital followed by two years of public health service in North Carolina.
 In 1979, he began a three-year residency in neurology at Bowman Gray Medical School in Winston Salem, North Carolina, where he was chief resident in neurology from 1981-82.

 Dr. Carlin began private clinical practice in northern California, moving to Ft.
 Myers in 1983 where he has been in private practice since.
 Dr. Carlin is on the board of Epilepsy Services of Southwest Florida and has volunteered and directed the free epilepsy clinic in Lee County since 1990.
-He is certified in neurology by the American Board of Psychiatry and Neurology (ABPN) and is on the staff of four local hospitals.
+He is certified in neurology by the American Board of Psychiatry and Neurology (ABPN) and is on the staff of two local hospitals.
 He and his wife Barbara have two daughters.

 Dr. Driscoll, a native of New York State, began his undergraduate studies at the University of Florida in Gainesville.
 After two years of study, he was selected for the Junior Honors Medical Program, allowing him to simultaneously complete his final two years of college and his first year of medical school.
 He received his bachelor of science degree with Phi Beta Kappa honors.
 Dr. Driscoll subsequently completed his medical training at the University of Florida, graduating in 1983.
 He completed his medical internship, neurology residency and neuromuscular fellowship at the University of Texas Health Sciences Center in San Antonio.
 There he served as chief resident in the last year of residency his and as a Clinical Instructor during and after his fellowship.